 To report any unsightly flyposting on Sedgemoor District Council property, please contact us.

-If you discover fly tipped waste after the tippers have left, please follow these simple steps, and contact us:
+If you discover fly tipped waste, please follow these simple steps, and contact us.

-- Do not touch the waste: fly tipped waste can be dangerous, it can contain syringes, broken glass, asbestos, toxic chemicals or other hazardous substances
+- Do not touch: fly tipped waste may be dangerous, as it can contain syringes, broken glass, asbestos, toxic chemicals or other hazardous substances.

-- Visually inspect the waste: try to determine what the waste consists of and how much there is
+- Visually inspect it: try to determine what it is and how much there is.

-- Take a note of its exact location and also whether it is in or near water
+- Note its exact location and whether it is in or near water.

-- Do not disturb the site there may be evidence that could help identify the culprits and lead to a prosecution
+- Do not disturb the site: there may be evidence that could identify and convict the culprits.

 Graffiti is an illegal, anti-social activity that creates a negative impression of an area and contributes to people's fear of crime.
 It can be difficult to remove depending on the type of surface it's on and the graffiti material used.
 Some surfaces absorb certain graffiti materials making it difficult and expensive to remove whilst others may be easy.